 Perfect Spot No. 7 is conveniently located in a notch in the cheekbone, about one inch in front of your ears.
-The notch is on the underside of the cheekbone, it’s easy to find, and your thumb or fingertip will fit into it nicely, unless you have freakishly large hands.
+The notch is on the underside of the cheekbone, it’s easy to find, and your thumb or fingertip will fit into it nicely.
 If you press firmly inward and upwards with your thumb in the cheekbone notch, you will usually be rewarded with a sweet ache.

 The rest of the masseter muscle, however, tends to feel like not much, or unpleasantly tender.
-Although the entire muscle can be rubbed gently, most people will find that the Perfect Spot is definitely limited to the upper edge of the muscle.
+Although the entire muscle can be rubbed gently, most people will find that the satisfying sensation of a Perfect Spot for massaging is limited to the upper edge of the muscle.

-Spot 7 is a sturdy piece of anatomy, so don’t be afraid to work steadily up to hard pressure — if that’s what you feel like you want.
+Spot 7 is a sturdy piece of anatomy, so don’t be afraid to work steadily up to firm pressure — if that’s what you feel like you want.
 Either constant pressure or small, kneading circles are both appropriate.
-Since this spot is so tough, another good trick is to use a knuckle for extra pressure.
-A useful tool in this location is Pressure Positive’s Knobble productshow — it’s easy to lie down on your side and let the weight of your head apply a steady, firm pressure, with the tip fitting nicely into the cheekbone notch.
+Since this spot is sturdy, another good trick is to use a knuckle for extra pressure.
+A useful tool in this location is Pressure Positive’s Knobble product show — it’s easy to lie down on your side and let the weight of your head apply a steady, firm pressure, with the tip fitting nicely into the cheekbone notch.

-Does anyone go to the dentist anymore and not get a prescription for a mouth guard?
-Judging by the inevitable prescriptions, apparently everyone has some kind of jaw-clenching problem.
-I do not know if this is actually the case, and sometimes I feel suspicious that the problem is greatly over-diagnosed (because selling mouth appliances is probably profitable).
-Then again, many people (including my wife) have actual cracks in their molars from clenching so hard — and it’s kind of hard to argue that there isn’t a problem there!
+Does anyone go to the dentist anymore and not get a prescription for a mouth guard? 😃 Judging by the inevitable prescriptions, apparently everyone has some kind of jaw-clenching problem.14 I feel suspicious that they may be over-prescribed, because selling mouth appliances is probably profitable.
+It’s unclear that it works, and it could even do some harm.15

-This article is mostly about massaging Perfect Spot 7 in the masseter, but it’s obviously potentially extremely helpful for temporomandibular joint syndrome, bruxism, clenching, and grinding if you can also figure out how to relax your jaw.
+This article is mostly about massaging Perfect Spot 7 in the masseter, but it’s obviously potentially extremely helpful for temporomandibular joint syndrome, bruxism, clenching, and grinding if you can also figure out how to stop clenching in the first place.
 But this is not easy.
-A nice massage (or any other relaxing experience) is a helpful start, but it doesn’t do much for long.11 And simply willing yourself to stop clenching seems almost completely ineffective.
-Simply willing yourself to stop clenching seems to be almost completely ineffective I’ve known many people who have tried to get serious about reminding themselves to stop clenching, using egg timers and so on … with rather underwhelming results.
+An easier life would be helpful, but those are hard to come by.
+A nice massage (or any other relaxing experience) is a helpful start, but it doesn’t do much for long.16 And simply willing yourself to stop clenching seems almost completely ineffective.
+I’ve known many people who have tried to get serious about reminding themselves to stop clenching, using egg timers and so on … with rather underwhelming results.

-The Fake Drunk — Slur your speech as though you are so sleepy that you can hardly form words.
-You know that lovely feeling when you’re waking up slowly, in no hurry, and you’re conscious yet not even remotely ready to move or speak yet?
+Slur your speech as though you are so sleepy that you can hardly form words.
+You know that lovely feeling when you’re waking up slowly, in no hurry, and you’re conscious but not ready to move or speak yet?
 That floaty, delicious feeling of happy paralysis?
 Of complete contentment to just lie there?
-Don’t just visualize that feeling, actually act like you feel that way, in your mouth.
+Now act like you feel that way, in your mouth.
 To get into the spirit of the thing, speak the words, “I’m so relaxed I can hardly talk,” and slur your words.
 Literally slur them.
 Slur them like your mouth is so relaxed you are having trouble making words!
 You will find that this is quick and effortless way to relax your jaw.
 It won’t necessarily last, but it is a most helpful way to quickly get back to the state you want.

 I use this technique even when there are people around.
 I find that I can easily just mouth the words “I can hardly talk,” making no noise, and immediately access the sensory experience of jaw relaxation, with no one around me having a clue about what I’m up to.

-The Long Surprise: Spend long periods of time with your jaw wide open.
+Spend long periods of time with your jaw wide open, if you can do so without pain.
+(If you can’t hold your jaw open without pain, you need a different approach: see the next section.)
 Hold your mouth open at least wide enough to fit a finger between your teeth for one full hour.
 Not just open, but open wide — as though you are really just shocked by something, continuously, for an hour.
 Every time during the hour that you catch yourself with your teeth together, simply calmly stretch your mouth open again.
 After an hour of this, clenching starts to feel abnormal, and you will find it much easier to keep your jaw relaxed for some time afterwards.